 Comprehensive Overview

 This verse is often recited when a Muslim experiences a loss, be it the death of a loved one, a financial setback, or any other form of adversity.
 It serves as a reminder that these trials are tests from Allah and that He is in control of all things.
-It encourages patience (sabr) and reliance on Allah (tawakkul) during difficult times.
+Consider this: it encourages patience (sabr) and reliance on Allah (tawakkul) during difficult times.
 By acknowledging that we belong to Allah and will return to Him, we relinquish control and place our trust in His divine plan.

 Trends and Latest Developments